lwbakhit/Advanced_Solidity/README.md

 Deploy the crowdsale to the Kovan or Ropsten testnet, and store the deployed address for later.
 Switch MetaMask to your desired network, and use the `Deploy` tab in Remix to deploy your contracts.
 Take note of the total gas cost, and compare it to how costly it would be in reality.
 Since you are deploying to a network that you don't have control over, faucets will not likely give out 300 test Ether.
 You can simply reduce the goal when deploying to a testnet to an amount much smaller, like 10,000 wei.

-### Submission

-Create a Github repo, and a `README.md` file explaining the process for purchasing PupperCoin (or whatever name you came up with).

-Also, please provide screenshots to illustrate the functionality (e.g. how you send Ether to the contract, how you add the token to MyCrypto and test a transaction, and how you test the time functionality etc.).
-Alternatively, you can also record your interactions with the contract as a gif (e.g. https://www.screentogif.com/)

-Ensure that anyone can run the steps and add the token to MyCrypto, or a similar wallet.

-Include information such as the token parameters, token name, crowdsale cap, etc.